 - Losing out on major contracts due to client firms being dissatisfied with the sales agent

-- Negative word-of-mouth and customers not taking the company’s marketing efforts seriously
+- Negative word-of-mouth and customers not taking the ’s marketing efforts seriously

 Overall, it has a major impact on brand loyalty and repeat business, with disengaged employees making it more difficult to foster sustainable customer relationships.